 Online business, I decided, would be my vehicle.

 At the time, I didn’t have a fortune to invest.
 So, together with a partner, we went to the drawing board.
 We wanted to find an easy way to start an online business without risking much time or money.
 We studied various strategies and deconstructed existing online businesses.
-Slowly but surely, we put together a model that we called “online arbitrage.”
-Simply put, we were going to eliminate our risk by selling products first and producing/sourcing them second.
+Slowly but surely, we put together a simple action plan.

-The traditional approach is to buy low and sell high.
-We were going to flip this on its head by selling high and then, using the money that we made from the sale, buying low.
+1. The traditional approach is to buy low and sell high.
+We were going to flip this on its head by selling high and then, using the income from the sale, buying low.

 It took less than a week to set up our proof-of-concept business: a website that sold cycling safety products.
-When we were satisfied with our store, we posted a couple of ads on Facebook and paid for them to appear in front of potential customers.
+When we were satisfied with the site, we posted a couple of ads on Facebook and paid for them to appear in front of potential customers.

 Money isn’t the goal; money has no value.
 The value comes from the dreams money helps achieve.